Aims and objectives

-In response to the growing recognition of the clinical importance of neurodevelopmental factors (such as autism and ADHD) in all age groups and at all ability levels as well as in many of the psychiatric syndromes, this special interest group will:
+In response to the growing recognition of the clinical importance of neurodevelopmental factors (such as autism and ADHD) in all age groups and at all ability levels as well as in many of the psychiatric syndromes, the Neurodevelopmental Psychiatry Special Interest Group (NDPSIG) will:

 - Promote a wider discussion and understanding of neurodevelopmental disorder across the whole field of psychiatry